chrisbao/MSFin/README.md

    | ida:PostLogoutRedirectUri | https://localhost:44394/                 | Yes                                      | Yes                                      |
    | ConsentResource           | `https://<yourtenantname>.sharepoint.com` | Yes                                      | No                                       |

-6. Update the JavaScript file to support the local debug for excel add-in.
+6. Update the JavaScript file to support the local debug for Excel add-in.

    - Open the [SignIn.js](SmartLink.Web/Scripts/App/SignIn.js) and update the isDev property value from false to true.

-   - Make sure that an excel file is uploaded to the document library in SharePoint site within your tenant.
+   - Make sure that an Excel file is uploaded to the document library in SharePoint site within your tenant.

-   - Copy the excel file link and update link in [Point.js](SmartLink.Web/Scripts/App/Excel/Point.js) in line 45
+   - Copy the Excel file link and update link in [Point.js](SmartLink.Web/Scripts/App/Excel/Point.js) in line 45

    - Find the disk drive where solution hosts (**For example:** E disk) and update E: to that disk drive in [Point.js](SmartLink.Web/Scripts/App/Excel/Point.js) in line 45.